-For the three and twelve months ended 31 December 2023
+For the three and nine months ended 30 September 2024

 This Management's Discussion and Analysis ("MD&A") provides a review of the operational performance of Mkango Resources Ltd. ("Mkango", or the "Company").
-The report was prepared in accordance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations, and it should be read in conjunction with the audited consolidated financial statements for the year ended 31 December 2023 (the "Financial Statements").
-The Financial Statements and the accompanying notes have been prepared in United States dollars (\$) unless otherwise indicated in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") in effect on 1 January 2023.
-This document is dated 29 April 2024.
+The report was prepared in accordance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations, and it should be read in conjunction with the condensed interim consolidated financial statements for the three and nine months ended 30 September 2024 and the audited consolidated financial statements for the year ended 31 December 2023 (the "Financial Statements").
+The Financial Statements and the accompanying notes have been prepared in United States dollars (\$) unless otherwise indicated in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") in effect on 1 January 2024.
+This document is dated 29 November 2024.